vvaltchev/tilck/README.md

 effort experience.
 But it's not all about reducing the frustration.
-It's also about _not scaring_ students and junior developers who might be just curious to see what this project is all about and maybe eager to write a simple program for it and/or add a couple of printk()'s here and there in their fork.
-Hopefully, some of those people "just playing" with Tilck might actually want to contribute to its development.
+It's also about _not scaring_ students and junior developers who might be just curious to see what this project is all about and maybe eager to write a simple program for it and/or add a couple of `printk()`'s here and there in their fork.
+Hopefully, some of those people *just playing* with Tilck might actually want to contribute to its development.

 In conclusion, even if some parts of the project itself are be pretty complex,